chinapedia/wikipedia.abstract.en/Page/Lake_Michigan.md

 Hydrology

-Ice_Volcano_over_Lake_Michigan,_March_2013.jpges form from sea ice and protect the coast from erosion.]]
+es form from sea ice and protect the coast from erosion.]]
 The Milwaukee Reef, running under Lake Michigan from a point between Milwaukee and Racine to a point between Grand Haven and Muskegon, divides the lake into northern and southern basins.
 Each basin has a clockwise flow of water, deriving from rivers, winds, and the Coriolis effect.
 Prevailing westerly winds tend to move the surface water toward the east, producing a moderating effect on the climate of western Michigan.
 There is a mean difference in summer temperatures of 5 to 10 degrees Fahrenheit (2 to 5 degrees Celsius) between the Wisconsin and Michigan shores.[30]

 Hydrologically Michigan and Huron are the same body of water (sometimes called Lake Michigan-Huron), but are normally considered distinct.
 Counted together, it is the largest body of fresh water in the world by surface area.
 The Mackinac Bridge is generally considered the dividing line between them.
 Both lakes are part of the Great Lakes Waterway.
 The main inflow to Lake Michigan from Lake Superior, through Lake Huron, is controlled by the locks operated by the bi-national Lake Superior Board of Control[31]